nickpolvani/translation/README.md

 - Voice Activity Detection to improve translation accuracy.
 - Displays a transcript of the conversation in both the original and translated languages.

+WARNING: The translation performance is susceptible to noise.

 ## Example Images
 ### Language Select
 <img src="./media/language_select.jpg" width="600">